The Best Smart Light Bulb

 All the bulbs we reviewed screwed into standard light fixtures and could be turned on or off from a light switch or remotely using an app.
 To turn them on and off with the app, you’ll have to get used to leaving the wall switch on to provide a power source.
 That does require a tricky change of habit, but that’s made easier with smart home integration, which we’ll touch on later.

 The Hue, Lightify and Ilumi are each 60-watt equivalent bulbs capable of producing 800 lumens at peak brightness.
-The Avea follows at only 7 watts and 430 lumens.
+The Avea is a 40-watt equivalent producing 430 lumens.
 Their color ranges are all similar, though the current third-generation Hue bulbs can produce deeper blues and greens than previous iterations.
 All bulbs use the common A19 socket.

 The Hue and Lightify apps work by connecting to hubs that help the bulbs talk to your home network via Wi-Fi.
 The Ilumi and Avea bulbs connect directly to your smartphone or tablet via Bluetooth.